Month: January 2017

 Area C ‘s are Israeli.

-Area B’s are half and half: Palestinian police, Israeli defense forces (as I recall).
+Area B’s are half and half, with Palestinian police and Israeli defense forces (as I recall).

-They all look alike.
+Here’s the kicker: they all look alike.
 Completely alike.
-They look so much alike that at one point our guide told us he had no idea which kind of area we were driving through at that moment, an A, a B, or a C. Without signage, you can’t tell, and there’s not a lot of signage.
+They look so much alike that at one point our guide told us he had no idea which kind of area we were driving through at that moment, an A, a B, or a C. Without signage, you can’t tell, and signage is sparse.

 The entrance for Israeli citizens is forbidden, is dangerous to your lives, & is forbidden by Israeli law

 That’s sentence end-focus.